 The subject property is in the Agricultural land use district.
-The Updated Kaua'i General Plan and the Kapa'a Town Development Plan designates the property as Urban Center Neighborhood General.
+The General Plan designates the property as Neighborhood General.

 State Land Use District Map - 2012 (LUC Website)

 The Property is currently vacant and has not been used for agriculture for over fifteen years.
 The Property was previously used for sugar cane by Līhu'e Plantation and fully cultivated for many years.